itsmecevi/ai_ml_ds/README.md

   - Stay updated with the latest research papers and technological advancements.
   - Engage with the community through meetups, conferences, and online forums.
   - Encourage contribution to open-source projects and collaboration with peers.
+____

 ## Advanced Level 🏅

+For an advanced machine learning curriculum, we will focus on deep dives into specialized topics, cutting-edge research, and the development of expertise in deploying and optimizing machine learning systems in real-world environments.
+This curriculum will also emphasize practical experience with large-scale projects and contributions to the field.

+### Week 1-2: Advanced Deep Learning Architectures

+- Advanced Neural Network Architectures
+  - Deep Residual Networks (ResNet)
+  - Inception Networks
+  - EfficientNet

+- Attention Mechanisms and Transformers
+  - Self-Attention and Multi-Head Attention
+  - Transformer Architecture
+  - Applications in NLP and Computer Vision (e.g., BERT, GPT, Vision Transformers)

+### Week 3-4: Advanced Reinforcement Learning

+- Policy-Based Methods
+  - Policy Gradients
+  - Actor-Critic Methods
+  - Proximal Policy Optimization (PPO)
+- Model-Based Reinforcement Learning
+  - Planning with Models
+  - Model Predictive Control

+### Week 5-6: Probabilistic Graphical Models and Bayesian Methods